 Assemble the platter

 Start by plating the hummus.
 I like to place one flavor of hummus at each end of the platter so everyone has access to the good stuff.
-Next, place the roasted red peppers in the center and place the cucumbers as well.
-Continue with feta and mozzarella cheese on two sides of the platter.
+Next, place the roasted red peppers and cucumbers in the center.
+Continue with feta and mozzarella cheese on both ends of the platter.
 You can either use mozzarella pearls or slice up a ball of mozzarella.

-Next, place marinated olives and dolmas on the platter and proceed with fresh tomatoes and sun-dried tomatoes.
+Next, place marinated olives and dolmas on the platter and proceed with the addition of fresh and sun-dried tomatoes.
 Finish with marinated artichokes, walnuts, a few peppadew peppers and some sliced pita bread.

 Wasn’t it easy to put together such a beautiful assortment?